deepflowio/deepflow/server/agent_config/README.md

 **Description**:

-Setting sys_free_memory_limit to 0 indicates that the system free memory ratio is not checked.
+Setting sys_memory_limit to 0 indicates that the system free/available memory ratio is not checked.
-1. When the current system free memory ratio is below sys_free_memory_limit * 70%,
+1. When the current system free/available memory ratio is below sys_memory_limit * 70%,
    the agent will automatically restart.
-2. When the current system free memory ratio is below sys_free_memory_limit but above 70%, the agent enters the disabled state.
+2. When the current system free/available memory ratio is below sys_memory_limit but above 70%, the agent enters the disabled state.
-3. When the current system free memory ratio remains above sys_free_memory_limit * 110%,
+3. When the current system free/available memory ratio remains above sys_memory_limit * 110%,
    the agent recovers from the disabled state.

 #### Metric {#global.circuit_breakers.sys_memory_percentage.metric}